 Rev. Adam Rankin of Lexington, Fayette County, Kentucky is the source of some fun Rankin family history issues.
 He also caused considerable controversy in his denomination during his lifetime.
-Genealogical issues aside, Rev. Adam’s life is a story unto itself.
+Genealogical questions aside, Rev. Adam’s life is a story unto itself.

 - What was Rev. Adam’s life all about?
 He is famous for stoking the flames of an uproar about an arcane theological issue.
-He was rabidly fanatic on the matter, and that may well be an understatement.
+He was rabidly fanatic on the matter, and that may be an understatement.

 Rev. Adam’s theological mess

 There is a wealth of evidence regarding Rev. Adam’s personality in history books.
 George W. Rankin’s 1872 History of Lexington describes Rev. Adam as a “talented, intolerant, eccentric, and pious man, [who] was greatly beloved by his congregation, which clung to him with devoted attachment through all his fortunes.”

 Even more colorfully, Rev. Robert Davidson’s 1847 history of Kentucky Presbyterianism says that Rev. Adam “appears to have been of a contentious, self-willed turn from his youth … and his wranglings at last ended in a schism.
 Obstinate and opinionated, his nature was a stranger to concession, and peace was to be bought only by coming over to his positions … his pugnacious propensities brought on at last a judicial investigation.”

 An early twentieth-century Kentucky history describes Rev. Adam as “a strange, eccentric man, a dreamer of dreams, a Kentucky Luther, and, perhaps, a bit crazed with the bitter opposition his views received.”